bassamanator/everything-sovol-sv06/README.md

 The heater cartridge is glued into the heatblock, a heatblock that heats to 300C.
 Although possible, it is inadvisable, and potentially dangerous to attempt removal.

-#### Aftermarket Options
+### Aftermarket Options

 Unfortunately, a direct, non-DIY replacement seems unlikely.
 It appears that no one sells heater cartridges with JST PH 2.0 2-Pin connectors.

 You would have to buy a heater cartridge such as [this](https://s.click.aliexpress.com/e/_DeKbxqv), and crimp the appropriate connector on.

-⚠️ Caveat: This is not an ordinary crimp job.
+⚠️ This is not an ordinary crimp job.
 The hotend assembly consumes a lot of power and is dangerously hot.
 Take every precaution.

 ### Thermistor